TN8: Acquisition by Juan Carlos Ortega Murillo (2010-present)

-In late 2009, TN8 was acquired by Juan Carlos Ortega Murillo, son of president Daniel Ortega, however it was not officially announced to the public until January 2010.
-The channel was bought for a sum of US$9.7 million, relying on funding from Albanisa, a company with mixed shares from Venezuela and Nicaragua's state-run petrol companies.
-TN8 therefore became private property of Juan Carlos Ortega.
-Human rights organizations criticized the sale of Telenica, as the details of the sale were kept in secret and that the presidential family showed a clear lack of transparency.
-The negotiations with Albanisa were held for months, as one of the three potential options for the sale of the channel, including a negotiation related to a debt the channel has been accumulating since 2000.
-Briceño confirmed on January 14, 2010, that the channel was set to be under the Juan Carlos Ortega administration effective January 25.
+In late 2009, TN8 was acquired by Juan Carlos Ortega Murillo, son of president Daniel Ortega.
+The sale was publicly announced in January 2010.
+It was purchased for a sum of US$9.7 million, relying on funding from Albanisa, a company with mixed shares from Venezuelan and Nicaraguan state-run petrol companies.

+Human rights organizations criticized the sale of Telenica, as the presidential family was not transparent about the details of the sale.
+Negotiations with Albanisa had been underway for several months and were one of several possible options considered for the sale of the channel, including arrangements related to debts the station had accumulated since 2000.
+On 14 January 2010, Briceño confirmed that the channel would come under administration of Juan Carlos Ortega administration effective 25 January.

-The new administration initiated a rebranding process from its first week in control of the channel.
-One of the channel's main shows under the Briceño administration, Esta Semana, was replaced with Sin Fronteras, hosted by the pro-government presenter William Grigsby, international news reports from Telesur and excerpts of speeches from Daniel Ortega during commercial breaks.
-There was a massive concern over the future of the channel, with many speculating over a potential rebrand to ALBA-TV, and with further concerns about the fact that 51% of the channel was under Venezuelan control, which was illegal by the law.
-Grigsby's Sin Fronteras was cancelled on February 11, 2010, as the new owner was changing the format of the channel, from a predominantly news service to an entertainment channel, with telenovelas and movies.
+The new administration initiated a rebranding process during its first week in control of the channel.
+One of TN8's main programs under Briceño, Esta Semana, was replaced by Sin Fronteras, hosted by the pro-government presenter William Grigsby.
+The program included international news reports from Telesur and excerpts of speeches by Daniel Ortega during commercial breaks.
+Media outlets and commentators expressed concern about the future direction of the channel, including speculation about a possible rebranding as ALBA-TV, and questions regarding reports that a majority stake was linked to Venezuelan financing.
+Sin Fronteras was cancelled on 11 February 2010, as the new ownership began changing TN8's format from a predominantly news-focused service to an entertainment channel with telenovelas and movies.